DenaJGibbon/gibbonNetR/README.md

 Acoustic Data
 ================
 Dena J. Clink and Abdul Hamid Ahmad
-2024-05-25
+2024-05-28

 # Overview

-This readme provides instructions and code for training and testing the performance of different convolutional neural network model architectures on spectrogram images.
+This README provides instructions and code for training and testing the performance of different convolutional neural network model architectures on spectrogram images.